cuplsensor/cupltag/docs/firmware/gettingstarted.rst

 Visit the cupl Tag repository on (`GitHub <https://github.com/cuplsensor/cupltag>`_).
 Click the fork button in the top right.

-Clone your forked repository by clicking the green Clone or Download button.
+Clone the forked repository to your computer by clicking the green Clone or Download button.
 See `<https://guides.github.com/activities/forking/>`_ for more details.